Designing a Martian Government

 Separations of Powers

-The Enlightenment era that brought us the US Constitution brought us the concept of the “separations of powers.”
+The Enlightenment era that brought us the US Constitution also ushered in the concept of the “separations of powers.”
 First put forth in the modern era by the French philosopher Montesquieu, he reasoned that government should be divided into branches with distributed powers that balance each other out.
-This is perhaps best embodied in the US Constitution, which divides power among three branches of government; the Legislative branch, Executive branch, and Judicial branch.
+This is perhaps best embodied in the US Constitution, which divides power among three branches of government; the Legislative, Executive, and Judicial branches.

 But as we design our theoretical Martian government, it begs the question, how many branches are required?
 Most governments have three main branches, but is this number ideal?